Dog on the Tuckerbox: Cultural origin

-That poem was generally considered rude and vulgar.
+That poem was generally considered rude and vulgar, although still less so than popularly sung versions, where the dog shat in instead of sat on the tucker-box.

 A less offensive and more accomplished poem by Jack Moses, published in the 1920s, made reference to the Bowyang Yorke poem although, for an unknown reason, he titled it "Nine Miles from Gundagai".
 Moses' poem has the dog guarding the tuckerbox by sitting on it.
 The poem was very popular and was the inspiration for the statue.
 Jack O'Hagan's song, "Where the Dog Sits on the Tuckerbox (5 miles from Gundagai)", was published in 1937, and Moses' poem was included in his collection, Nine Miles from Gundagai, published in 1938.

 The monument

 A dog monument was first erected at a site nine miles from Gundagai in 1926.